heutzi/PCBS-Simulation_environnement/README.md

 You can download the python file relative to this section at this link:
 [environment.py](environment.py)

-The environment class is as follows:
+The `Environment` class is as follows:

 ```markdown
 class Environment: